Oxo-Diels–Alder reaction

 An oxo-Diels–Alder reaction (also called an oxa-Diels–Alder reaction) is an organic reaction and a variation of the Diels–Alder reaction in which a suitable diene reacts with an aldehyde to form a dihydropyran ring.
 This reaction is of some importance to synthetic organic chemistry.

-The oxo-DA reaction was first reported in 1949 using a methylpentadiene and formaldehyde as reactants.
+The oxo-DA reaction was first reported in 1949 using a 2-methylpenta-1,3-diene and formaldehyde as reactants.

 Asymmetric oxo-DA reactions (including catalytic reactions) are well known.
 Many strategies rely on coordinating a chiral Lewis acid to the carbonyl group.